gilphilbert/falk-ns/README.md

 npm start
 ```
 ### Setup
-Head to http://localhost:3000 and click on "Settings" on the left.
+Create the admin password then login.
+Once you're in, head to http://localhost:3000 and click on "Settings" on the left.
 Where it says "directories" click on "Add directory" and find the directory you want to add, then click add.

 ### Scanning the database
 It's a bit manual at the moment, new button coming soon: